-As of December 31, 2018, we had federal net operating loss carryforwards of \$175.1 million and state net operating loss carryforwards of \$99.1 million.
+As of December 31, 2019, we had federal net operating loss carryforwards of \$178.1 million and state net operating loss carryforwards of \$112.4 million.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), if a corporation undergoes an "ownership change," its ability to use its pre-change NOLs and other pre-change tax attributes to offset its post-change income may be limited.
 In general, an "ownership change" generally occurs if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
 We have experienced ownership changes in the past and our initial public offering resulted in another ownership change.
 As a result, if we earn net taxable income, our ability to use our federal and state NOLs, or other tax attributes, to offset U.S. federal and state taxable income will be subject to limitations.
 However we do not believe that these limitations will materially affect our ability to utilize our existing NOLs or other tax attributes to offset our current and future federal and state taxable income.
-In addition, we may experience additional ownership changes in the future as a result of future transactions in our common stock (including any future dispositions by Dufry), some of which may be outside our control, and could result in additional limitations which could significantly limit our ability to utilize our existing versions which could significantly limit our ability to utilize our existing or future NOLs or other tax attributes.
+In addition, we may experience additional ownership changes in the future as a result of future transactions in our common stock (including any future dispositions by Dufry), some of which may be outside our control, and could result in additional limitations which could significantly limit our ability to utilize our existing or future NOLs or other tax attributes.